Custom Models

 custom_model.download_latest_version(path_to_download)

-Assign training data to Custom Inference Model
+Assign training data to a custom inference model

 This example assigns training data on the model level.
 To assign training data on the model version level, see the Custom model version creation with training data documentation.

-To assign training data to Custom Inference Model, run:
+To assign training data to custom inference model, run:

 import datarobot as dr